Labiri/nazcawiki/binance.md

 2. Complete the registration form and open the registration email Binance will send you to activate your account.
 Once validated, it is strongly recommended to add Two Factor Authentication _(the process is very similar to Coinbase's one we covered in the "Purchasing cryptocurrencies" section of this guide)_

-3. Verify your identity by following the instructions:
+3. Verify your identity by following the instructions (_This step is not mandatory, but highly recommended_)

 ![binance_verify](https://lvena26b6e621o8sl2qkx1ql-wpengine.netdna-ssl.com/wp-content/uploads/2017/10/Binance-Verification.jpg)

 It may take up to a day or two to be verified, so don't worry if it doesn't happen immediately.

 ## Generating API keys
+You will need API Keys to let Nazca run your strategy for you.
 After logging into your account, go to "**Account**" and click on "**API Setting**".

 _Please note you must have enabled 2FA in order to generate API keys._